Dodge County High School: Football

 Dodge County High School has had two former football players make it to the NFL.
 Benji Roland played for the Tampa Bay Buccaneers in 1990 as defensive end.
 He was also part of the 1988 College Football All-America Team, played for Auburn University, and made it into the 1989 NFL draft.
-The other notable player is Leonard Floyd of the Buffalo Bills.
+The other notable player is Leonard Floyd of the Atlanta Falcons.
 He played college football at The University of Georgia where he played outside linebacker, and later was drafted 9th overall in the 2016 NFL draft after declaring early as a junior.